Chayandev/CameraXVideoRecorder/README.md

 7. Adjust focus manually by tapping on the desired area on the screen where you want to focus.
 A square focus indicator will appear to assist with focusing.
 8. Start recording by tapping the record button.
 9. The timer will display the duration of the recording in real-time.
-10. Once recording is complete, the video will be saved to the device gallery.
+10. Once recording is complete, the video will be automatically saved to the device gallery.

 ## APK Download: